 The Ministry reported eight (8) cases yesterday.
 The country’s death toll currently stands at 128.
 T&T’s confirmed cases now rises to 7,286, with 275 being active cases.
 A total of 6,883 patients have recovered from the virus to date.
 The Ministry states that of the thirteen (13) new positive cases, one (1) is from Tobago and two (2) are recently repatriated persons.
 Further, the number of positive cases reported reflects the samples taken during the period 9th - 11th January 2021 and not the last 24 hours.
 In its latest update, the Ministry notes that ten (10) persons have been discharged from public health facilities and there have been ten (10) recovered community cases.
 Recovered community cases refer to persons who were previously COVID-19 positive and in self-isolation at home, and subsequently met the discharge criteria and were released from self-isolation.
 The Ministry also notes that there are currently twenty-five (25) COVID-19 positive patients being treated at Hospitals:

 Among the patients at Couva, three (3) are in the Intensive Care Unit (ICU).
 There are also currently eleven (11) COVID-19 positive patients in step-down/transition facilities.
 This is a developing story - refresh this page for updates.
-If you've found this article informative, please support us by sharing it with others.
-Thank you!
+We are a small operation.
+If you've found our articles to be informative, please consider supporting us via PayPal or buying us a coffee.
+Your contribution is incredibly appreciated and goes a long way.
+Simply sharing our articles also helps us.
+Sign up for our free WhatsApp Alerts to be notified as soon as we post breaking news.
+NEW!
+Check out our Merchandise Store for high-quality t-shirts, hats and more!

 0 Comments